Associate Professor Social Science & Cultural Studies email@example.com (718) 399-4599 p Brooklyn Campus, DeKalb Hall 414

 Luka Lucic is a developmental psychologist.
 His research explores the effects of radical change - such as migration, war, and urban destruction on the socio-cognitive development of young people.
 Employing the methodology of narrative inquiry, Luka's research specifically focuses on the relationship of cognition to socio-cultural context and environment (both built and virtual).
 Across his work, language is seen as an important tool for psychological development, enabling young people to make sense of challenging life situations while also facilitating cognitive growth.

-Dr. Lucic is Associate Director of the Global South Center at Pratt Institute and has recently been elected to serve on the Board of Directors of the Jean Piaget Society for the Study of Knowledge and Development.
-During 2015/16 he was a visiting faculty in the Department of Psychology at Bogazici University in Istanbul.
-Before joining Pratt Institute, Luka taught psychology at Hunter College, worked as a Lecturer in History of Immigration at New-York Historical Society and served as an Adult Literacy Fellow at New York City's Office of the Mayor.
+Dr. Lucic is Associate Director of the Global South Center at Pratt Institute and serves on the Board of Directors of the Jean Piaget Society for the Study of Knowledge and Development.
+During 2015/16 he was a visiting faculty in the Department of Psychology at Bogazici University in Istanbul where he taught courses in Cultural Psychology.
+Before joining Pratt Institute, Luka served as an Adult Literacy Fellow at New York City's Office of the Mayor, taught psychology at Hunter College, and worked as a Lecturer in History of Immigration at New-York Historical Society.

 Recent and forthcoming publications include:

-Lucic, L. & Liharska, L. (in press).
+Lucic, L. & Liharska, L. (2018).
 'They are thirsty for internet more than water': Learning and cognitive development among young refugees undergoing migration.
 In Z. Yan (Ed.)
 Analyzing Human Behavior in Cyberspace.

 Lucic, L., Khan, A., & Daiute, C. (2017).
 Can writing be used to study and improve the socio-cognitive functioning of individuals diagnosed with schizophrenia?
 European Psychiatry.
 41, S821.